ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](gold.gif)](gold.gif) [![\[IM Output\]](orange.gif)](orange.gif) [![\[IM Output\]](tomato.gif)](tomato.gif)

-As you can see the size of the above images generated was determined by the second "`-size`" input setting with the first larger setting being ignored completely.
-On the other hand the operational setting "`-font`" is set correctly for each of the individul "`-annotate`" operations.
+As you can see, the size of the images generated above was determined by the second "`-size`" input setting with the first larger setting being ignored completely.
+On the other hand, the operational setting "`-font`" is set correctly for each of the individul "`-annotate`" operations.

 This added complexity means that it is probably a good idea to...

-**Mogrify images simply.**
+>**Mogrify images simply.**

 Do not attempt to do very long and complex "`convert`"-like operations in a batch operation using "`mogrify`", it will probably have 'setting' issues.
-If you are really wanting to do complex processing, write a shell/dos/perl script to use "`convert`" to process each image one at a time, or go to an ImageMagick API interface.
+If you really want to do complex processing, write a shell/batch/Perl script to use "`convert`" to process each image one at a time, or go to an ImageMagick API interface.

-For examples of modifying lots of images using a script see [Advanced ImageMagick Examples](../advanced/).
+For examples of modifying lots of images using a script, see [Advanced ImageMagick Examples](../advanced/index.html).

 Just remember, "`mogrify`" is a dangerous command, and should always be thoroughly tested on backup images, before putting into production.

-Actually I also recommend that scripts include a quick 'tests' on things like "`mogrify`" to make sure the command does not break anything (due to version changes or differences in computer installations) before processing a very large collection of images.
-That is do a small 'test case' and abort if it fails to produce a correct, before proceeding.
+Actually, I also recommend that scripts include a quick 'test' on things like "`mogrify`" to make sure the command does not break anything (due to version changes or differences in computer installations) before processing a very large collection of images.
+That is, do a small 'test case' and abort if it fails to produce correct results, before proceeding.

 This is actually a good idea for any large scale image processing project, so as to protect users from unforeseen consequences.
 I do this myself in IM Examples, and it has saved me a lot of trouble.

 #### Alpha Composition using "`mogrify`" {#mogrify_compose}

 Because "`mogrify`" can not use [Multi-Image List Operators](#option_list) it can not easily overlay thing like logos, or mask images using [Alpha Composition](../compose/#compose).

 There is one exception to this, using "`-draw`" to perform image alpha composition.
-This allows you to specify the second image, as part of the operators arguments, outside of the current image list.
+This allows you to specify the second image, as part of the operator's arguments, outside of the current image list.

 For example, here I first make a copy of the original images.
-I then create temporary circle 'mask' image, which I then use to cut out a circle shape from all those images, using "`mogrify`" with a '`Dst_In`' alpha composition method.
+I then create a temporary circle 'mask' image, which I then use to cut out a circle shape from all those images, using "`mogrify`" with a '`Dst_In`' alpha composition method.

 ~~~
 for original in eye.gif news.gif storm.gif tree.gif